 Certain employees in the U.S. are covered by a noncontributory defined benefit pension plan for which benefits were frozen as of December 31, 2006 (curtailment).
 The effect of the U.S. plan curtailment is that no new benefits have been accrued after that date.
 Approximately one-half of our European employees are covered by a contributory defined benefit pension plan for which benefits were frozen as of September 30, 2010.
 Although the effect of the European plan curtailment is that no new benefits will accrue after September 30, 2010, the plan is a final pay plan, which means that benefits will be adjusted for increases in the salaries of participants until their retirement or departure from the company.
-During 2013, the European plan was amended to reduce the amount of participant compensation used in computing the pension liability for certain participants.
-We recognized a \$1.2 million decrease in our benefit obligation as a result of this plan amendment.
+The European plan was amended in both 2014 and in 2013 to reduce the amount of participant compensation used in computing the pension liability for certain participants.
+We recognized decreases in our benefit obligation as a result of these plan amendments of \$1.7 million in 2014 and \$1.2 million in 2013.
 U.S. and European employees hired subsequent to the dates of the curtailment of the respective plans are not eligible for participation in the defined benefit plans.

 Our funding policy for the defined benefit pension plans provides that contributions will be at least equal to the minimum amounts mandated by statutory requirements.
-Based on our known requirements for the U.S. and U.K. plans, as of September 30, 2013, we expect to make contributions of approximately \$3.6 million in 2014.
+Based on our known requirements for the U.S. and U.K. plans, as of September 30, 2014, we expect to make contributions of approximately \$3.6 million in 2015.
 September 30 is used as the measurement date for these plans.

 The unrecognized amounts recorded in accumulated other comprehensive income (loss) will be subsequently recognized as net periodic pension cost, consistent with our historical accounting policy for amortizing those amounts.
 We will recognize actuarial gains and losses that arise in future periods and are not recognized as net periodic pension cost in those periods as increases or decreases in other comprehensive income (loss), net of tax, in the period they arise.
 We adjust actuarial gains and losses recognized in other comprehensive income (loss) as they are subsequently recognized as a component of net periodic pension cost.
-The unrecognized actuarial gain or loss included in accumulated other comprehensive income (loss) at September 30, 2013 and expected to be recognized in net pension cost during fiscal 2014 is a loss of \$0.8 million (\$0.6 million net of income tax).
-No plan assets are expected to be returned to us in 2013.
+The unrecognized actuarial gain or loss included in accumulated other comprehensive income (loss) at September 30, 2014 and expected to be recognized in net pension cost during fiscal 2015 is a loss of \$0.7 million (\$0.5 million net of income tax).
+No plan assets are expected to be returned to us in 2015.